 There are so many great ways to use your circular knitting needles, from working on projects that have a huge number of stitches, to when you don’t have a particular size knitting needle that is straight.

 When your project grows width-wise, it’s so much easier to accommodate all of those stitches on circulars, rather than struggling to keep them all on straight needles.

-Big projects can also become very heavy and working with the circulars can help to take some of that weight.
+Big projects can also become very heavy and working with the interchangeable needles can help to take some of that weight.

 The cable will hold the weight, which makes it easier for it to lay on you while you work.

 More Great Reasons To Use Circulars To Knit Flat

 I use circulars to knit flat (back and forth) all of the time, here are some reasons why:

 - I like how it takes the weight of the project that uses bulky or super bulky yarn (if the total number of stitches is a lot).
 There is no need to hold the weight of the entire blanket on your needles.